-Dr. James Glenroy “Glen” Crookshank was born on the 19th of November, 1883, in Kent County, Ontario.
-His parents were James Stewart Crookshank Jr. and the former Agnes Murdock Perry.
-His father was born in Barrie, Ontario, where his father Dr. James Stewart Crookshank was a physician.
+Dr. James Glenroy “Glen” Crookshank was born in Blenheim, Ontario on the 19th of November, 1883.
+Dr. Crookshanks parents were James Stewart Crookshank Jr. and the former Agnes Murdock Perry.
+Dr. Crookshank’s father was born in Barrie, Ontario, where his father Dr. James Stewart Crookshank was a physician.
 James Stewart Crookshank Jr. was a chemist/druggist in the Town of Blenheim, Ontario.
 Dr. Crookshanks’ mother was born in Glasgow, Scotland.
-He had an older sister Juanita Beatrice, who was born in Blenheim on the 1st of November, 1881.
-Dr. Crookshank and his sister were raised in the Blenheim area.
+Dr. Crookshank had an older sister named Juanita Beatrice Crookshank, who was born in Blenheim on the 1st of November, 1881.
 Dr. Crookshank was known in the Chatham and Blenheim area as an excellent lacrosse player.

 Sadly he was to die a young man at the age of 25 on the 22nd of June, 1909.
+Dr. Crookshank died at the Public General Hospital in Chatham and he was buried at Evergreen Cemetery in Blenheim.
 He never married.
-He was buried at Evergreen Cemetery in Blenheim.
 His sister Juanita died on the 11th of February, 1910.
 She was also buried at Evergreen Cemetery.

 **Dr. George Thomas McKeough is also featured on the Chatham-Kent Physician Tribute website.